Frequently Asked Questions About Colonoscopy and Sigmoidoscopy

 Sigmoidoscopy exams are often done by primary care doctors (general practitioners, family doctors, and internal medicine doctors) in their offices.
-Studies show that a well-trained clinical nurse specialist, nurse practitioner, or physician’s assistant can do sigmoidoscopies very well too.
+Clinical nurse specialists, nurse practitioners, or physician’s assistants can do sigmoidoscopies too.

 Will I be in a private room?

 Colonoscopy is done in a private area; it may be a hospital outpatient department, a clinic, an ambulatory surgery center, or a doctor’s office.
-The patient’s privacy is very important.
-If you have concerns, talk with the doctor about where and how the procedure will be done.
+Privacy is very important.
+If you have concerns, talk with the doctor about where and how the test will be done.

-Sigmoidoscopy typically is done in a private room, with no other patients nearby.
-Doctors and nurses are professional and very careful to respect the patient’s privacy.
+Sigmoidoscopy is most often done in a private room, with no other patients nearby.
+Doctors and nurses are very careful to respect patient privacy.

 Many people consider the bowel preparation (often called the bowel prep) the worst part of these tests.
-You may need to follow a special diet for one or more days before these exams and take very strong laxatives before either procedure.
-You may also need enemas to clean out your colon.
-In order for the doctor to see the inside of your rectum and colon clearly and get good pictures, your bowels need to be as cleaned out as possible.
-For either test you’ll need to stay close to a bathroom the day before and the morning of the test.
+For the doctor to see your insides clearly and get good pictures, your colon needs to be as cleaned out as possible.

 What if they find something?

-If a small polyp is found, your doctor will probably remove it during the test.
-Over time some polyps could become cancer.
-If your doctor sees a large polyp, a tumor, or anything else abnormal, a biopsy (by-op-see) will be done.
+If a small polyp is found, the doctor will probably remove it during the test.
+Over time, some polyps could become cancer.
+If the doctor sees a large polyp, a tumor, or anything else abnormal, a biopsy (BY-op-see) will be done.
 For the biopsy, part or all of the polyp or abnormal area is taken out through the colonoscope or sigmoidoscope.
-It’s sent to a lab for a doctor to look at under a microscope and check for cancer or pre-cancer cells.
+It’s sent to a lab where it’s checked for cancer or pre-cancer cells.

-If a polyp or colorectal cancer is found during sigmoidoscopy, you will need to have a colonoscopy later to check for polyps or cancer in the rest of your colon.
+If a polyp or colorectal cancer is found during sigmoidoscopy, you’ll need to have a colonoscopy later to check for polyps or cancer in the rest of your colon.

 Why are these tests so important?

 Colorectal cancer screening helps people stay well and saves lives.
-Regular colorectal cancer testing is one of the most powerful weapons for preventing colorectal cancer or finding it early, when it’s easier to treat.
-There are 2 basic types of screening tests:
+Regular colorectal cancer testing is one of the most successful ways to prevent colorectal cancer or find it early, when it’s small and easier to treat.

 Removing polyps can help prevent colorectal cancer from ever starting.
-And cancers found in an early stage, while they are small and before they have spread, are more easily treated.
-Nine out of 10 people whose colon cancer is discovered early will be alive 5 years later.
+And cancers found in an early stage, while they are small and before they have spread, are easier to treat.
+Most people whose colon cancer is found and treated early will be alive 5 years later.
 And many will live a normal life span.

 But all too often people don’t get any of these screening tests.
 Then the cancer can grow and spread without being noticed.
-Early on, colorectal cancer doesn’t usually cause any changes that are noticed (symptoms).
+Early on, colorectal cancer doesn’t usually cause any noticeable symptoms.
 In most cases, by the time people do have symptoms the cancer is advanced and very hard to treat.

-Regular screening is the most reliable way to find these cancers in the early stages.
-Ask a doctor about the best screening plan for you.
+Regular screening is the best way to find colon and rectal cancers in the early stages.
+Ask a health care provider about the best screening plan for you.